Controlling Goos-H\"anchen shifts in phosphorene via barrier and well: Numerical analysis

-Fig. \ref{f2} illustrates the Goos-Hänchen (GH) shift and the corresponding transmission probability as a function of the incident energy \(E\).
-In our numerical computations, we maintained a fixed incident angle \(\phi = 4^{\circ}\), a barrier width of \(d = 10\) nm, and a ratio of \(q_2=1/3\), while varying the barrier height \(V\) for several values.
-This figure demonstrates a consistent pattern where a positive peak in the GH shift consistently precedes the occurrence of a negative valley, a behavior observed across all barrier height values.
-Notably, the energies at which the GH shift changes signs align precisely with the points where transmission becomes zero.
-Specifically, the transmission resonances, which appear just before and just after the transmission gap region, are strongly correlated with the points at which the GH shift undergoes a sign change.
-We can thus deduce that the GH shift is strongly influenced by the energy \(E\), changing sign precisely at transmission resonances located just before or after the zero transmission region.
-This observation provides a practical method to achieve the desired sign of the GH shift by tuning to the correct energy.
-It's worth mentioning that the choice of \(\phi = 4^{\circ}\) was made because the double barrier GH shift in phosphorene displays distinct resonances at this specific angle.
+{The GH shifts and the associated transmission probability are plotted against the incident energy \(E\) in Fig. \ref{f2}.
+During our numerical calculations, we varied the barrier height \(V\) for a number of values while keeping the incident angle \(\phi = 4^{\circ}\), the barrier width \(d = 10\) nm, and the ratio \(q_2=1/3\) fixed.
+Fig. \ref{f2} shows a similar pattern that is seen for all barrier height values, with a positive peak in the GH shifts consistently appearing before a negative valley.
+Interestingly, the energies at which the transmission becomes zero coincide exactly with the energies at which the GH shifts change sign.
+In particular, there is a high correlation between the transmission resonances that appear just before and just after the transmission gap region and the locations where the sign of the GH shifts change.
+Thus, we can deduce that the energy \(E\) that changes sign at precisely the transmission resonances located immediately before or after the zero transmission zone strongly influences the GH shifts.
+By tuning to the appropriate energy, this discovery provides a useful technique for achieving the desired sign of the GH shifts.
+Note that at this particular angle \(\phi = 4^{\circ}\), the GH shifts in phosphorene under double potentials( barrier, well) has unique resonances.}